AlGoulas/bio2art/README.md

 ```
 This instantiation results in a reccurent neuronal network C_Neurons that contains 560 neurons (56 regions of the original connectome x 10 neurons per region as we indicated).

+In all of the above examples C is a numpy array that corresponds to the biologicl neuronal networks that was used to construct the artificial neuronal network.
+Region_Neuron_Ids is a list of lists.
+Each list in this list includes integers that are the indexes of the neurons contained within a region.
+For instance, Region_Neuron_Ids[0] will return the indexes of the neurons in C_Neurons that correspond to region 1 in the biological neuronal network C.

 # Examples of use in the context of echo state networks

 Two examples are included to showcase the use of the Bio2Art conversion in an actual context.
 Both example focus on a "memory" capacity of the network (both in the "examples" folder).